NSNolan/LockerRoom/README.md

 - Enrolling a key will overwrite an existing private key in the specified slot on the external hardware device.
 - There is no way to enter a pin if the pin policy of the enrolled key is set to anything besides `Never`.
 - Locker Room does not run in a sandbox because creating a disk image with `hdiutil` will fail.
+- Locker Room app and launch daemon are not codesigned developer certificate and provisioning profile.
+- Locker Room launch daemon has debugging entitlement `com.apple.security.get-task-allow`.
 - There is no version check of the YubiKey before the YubiKey SDK is used.
 This may lead to unsupported commands being sent to an incompatible external hardware device.
 - Encrypted lockboxes cannot be deleted within Locker Room.
 But can be removed using the filesystem.
 - Enrolled keys cannot be deleted within Locker Room.
 But can be removed using the filesystem.